 The DoD Supply Chain Materiel Management Policy (2011) specifies five processes by which equipment should be disposed of including how the Mountain can be reduced.
-In order of decreasing priority, the processes for disposing of materiel from contingent operations are:
+In order of decreasing priority, the processes for disposing of materiel from contingent operations are as follows:

 - 1. Consume in theater - 2.
 Reutilize within DoD and other U.S. entities - 3.
 Retrograde (return to U.S. depots) to reset (restore to full capability) U.S. forces - 4.
 Transfer or donate to allies or partner nations - 5.
-Turn-in to DLA Disposition Services for disposal because damage makes reset inappropriate
+Turn-in to Defense Logistics Agency Disposition Services for disposal because damage makes reset inappropriate